-I can go on like this forever… The statements above may seem stupid to a lot of you, but they are real judgments people have made.
-A lot of these have the same characteristic: condemnation of another’s lifestyle or emotions simply because they do not correspond with that of the person making the judgment.
-A petty, shallow, and small-minded way of looking at the world and one that seriously needs lose its right to appear in grown-up discussions.
+I can go on like this forever.
+A lot of these lines of thinking have the same characteristic: a refusal to accept and condemnation of difference.
+A simplistic, small-minded way of looking at the world and one that seriously needs lose its right to appear in grown-up discussions.
 It’s time a lot of people learn to look past their own self-righteousness and start wondering if they would like to be judged in the same manner.

 IN CONCLUSION, I would like to say that I do know that, unless you have had some experience yourself, mental health issues are often very hard to understand.
 There are loads of different phenomena and symptoms and the diversity of people’s personalities often makes it impossible to fully grasp another’s suffering.
 Thus, I do understand that, to some people, sharing slogans and aphorisms may seem like the only thing they can do.
 But, in truth, it’s not.
 Talking and listening are a better alternative, as long as you remember the following:

 It’s not about solving their problem, it’s not about being their psychologist.
 It’s about showing you care.
 It’s about showing you want to understand.
 There are some great people out there who understand that to help someone with mental health issues is about standing by them and helping them fight the darkness they are facing.
 Kindness is the greatest way to fight someone’s insecurities, self-hatred and dark thoughts.
 Give them a reason to be hopeful, don’t simply tell them to.